kristenvaccaro/antisocial-computing/assignments.md

 ## Final Project

 Final projects can be done as a small group (max size: 4) or individually.
 You can choose to create a new platform/interaction, design an experience around an existing system, or conduct an analysis.
-Half of each Monday class session will be a design studio where you work with your group on this project and get feedback from your peers.

 [Detailed instructions here](https://kristenvaccaro.github.io/antisocial-computing/final-project.html)